aeroith/epub-metadata-parser/README.md

 # epub-metadata-parser

 ## Introduction
-Use it to parse metadata and book cover(if available) from epub files, where you can use it in your applications.
+Use it to parse metadata and extract book cover(if available) from epub files, where you can use it in your applications.
 Outputs a simplified JSON file.
 Will put the files in the folders given by the user appended by "/Books/Author Name/Book Name".
 Works in similar fashion to calibredb from Calibre.
+Only epub files are supported and the files must comply with IDPF Open Packaging Format Specification.

 ## Requirements